Smoked Turkey Legs

-Ever wonder if a smoked turkey leg made at home could possibly be as good as the ones at theme parks, carnivals, and Renaissance festivals?
+Ever wonder if a smoked turkey leg made at home could possibly be as good as the ones at theme parks or Renaissance festivals?
 Actually, they’re better.
-And you don’t have to stand in a long line to get one.
-Or pay an exorbitant price.
+And you don’t have to stand in a long line, wear a silly costume, or pay an exorbitant price to get one.
+Not too shabby.

 An overnight soak in a brine and a few hours on a smoker or grill is all you need.
 These are so rich, so succulent, so infused with smoky flavor that we bet your friends and family would happily wait in line and pay for these drumsticks…or maybe at least do the dishes.